 Unix Timestamp

-A Unix timestamp is a measurement of time in seconds since 1st January, 1970 UTC, the Unix Epoch.
+A Unix timestamp is a number representing seconds since 1st January, 1970 UTC.

-Unix timestamps can be recorded in milliseconds for greater precision and are measured in non-leap seconds.
+Unix timestamps can be recorded in milliseconds for greater precision.

 What is Unix Time?

-Unix time is the time standard for Unix operating systems.
+Unix time is the time standard for Unix operating systems, and is used to create timestamps represented as seconds since 1st January, 1970 UTC.
 It is now an industry standard and widely used in other computer systems and software.

 What is UTC?